 Australia has always been at the forefront of new mobile technology rollouts, and 4G is no exception.
 Initially rolled out by Telstra late in 2011, both Optus and Vodafone quickly followed suit rolling out their own versions of LTE technology.

-Over the past few years, all three telcos have committed to massively expanding their 4G networks to not only reach more and more people across the country, but also introduce new technologies to offer faster downloads, while new features like Voice over LTE and LTE-Broadcast are beginning to make an appearance.
+Over the past few years, all three telcos have committed to massively expanding their 4G networks to not only reach more and more people across the country, but also introduce new technologies to offer faster downloads, while new features like Voice over LTE and LTE-Broadcast have made an appearance.

 With that in mind, what do these networks have up their sleeves for the immediate future?
 Here is our rundown on what you can expect.

 Let's face it, 4G is going to be of no use to you if you don't have access to it.
 Telstra had quite the head start in the rollout.
 As last reported early in 2017, around 98 percent of the Australian population can get Telstra 4G, which is approaching their promised 99 percent coverage by the middle of the year.

 Optus took a slightly different approach to its 4G rollout, launching exclusively around the Newcastle area in April 2012.
 Since then, the service was expanded to capital cities and key regional hubs, around the country.
 Optus now claims that 95 percent of Australians can use its 4G service, and is dedicating a lot of time and resources to expanding its 4G offering to regional hubs around the country.

 Vodafone was the last telco to join the 4G competition, and is a little bit more cautious with its claims of market reach.
 However, the telco has said that its 4G network reaches 96.9 percent of the country's metropolitan customers, and while Vodafone 4G is available in a number of regional areas, Vodafone isn't quite as vocal about it as its competitors.